chriscunningham-cts/liquidtime/README.md

 The primary command is `liquidtime load-config -c <configfile>`, which will parse a YAML configuration file (such as the
 [sample config file](sample_config.yaml)) and add all the entries within to the user associated with your API token.
+For each work entry you will be prompted to confirm before the work is added; the `--confirm` flag will bypass this.

 ## Timesheet files